fullyslick/Event-App/README.md

 }
 ```

+Go to `frontend` folder and install packages.

+Run `npm start` or `yarn start` in the same folder.

-# Node Versions
+# Supported Node Versions

-Tested on
+Tested on:

 ```
 18.11.0